Take A Trip With Us To Stonehenge

 - 9. The stones were roped off in 1977 due to serious erosion.

 - 10. Druid worship here has been heavily restricted since the Battle of the Beanfield in 1985, when a clash between travellers and the police saw 537 travellers arrested – one of the largest (if not the largest) mass-arrests in English legal history.

-2. Maguires Vintage Tea Rooms: Stonehenge Walk, Amesbury, SP4 7DL.
+1. Maguires Vintage Tea Rooms: Stonehenge Walk, Amesbury, SP4 7DL.
 2 miles from Stonehenge.
 Take High Tea in quaint, relaxed surroundings – with excellent service.
 If you’re out and about early try the Full English breakfast – according to one Trip Advisor reviewer, it’s ‘probably the best in Wiltshire.’ - Update July 2019: This place is now closed.